samco-sdk/Python-SDK/README.md

 ```

 ### Holdings:
-Get the details of the Stocks which client is holding.
+The Holdings function `get_holding()` helps the user to get the details of the Stocks which client is holding.
 Here, you will be able to get the Client holdings which are bought under ‘CNC’ product type and are not sold yet.
-The Holdings function name in python is `get_holding()`

 #### Sample Holdings Request:
 ```python
 samco.get_holding()